2007 Heartland Championship

-The 2007 Heartland Championship was the primary provincial rugby union championship in New Zealand played between August 18 and October 18, 2007.
+The 2007 Heartland Championship was the second season of the Heartland Championship, the primary provincial rugby union championship in New Zealand played between 18 August and 18 October 2007.
 As in the inaugural competition, the 2006 Heartland Championship, 12 teams were involved.

 North Otago won the Meads Cup, beating Whanganui in the final, while Poverty Bay repeated as Lochore Cup champions, overcoming a half-time deficit of 16 points to beat South Canterbury.

 Round 1

 Standings

-The top three places in each pool, highlighted in gray, advanced to the Meads Cup.
+The top three places in each pool, highlighted in green, advanced to the Meads Cup.
 The remaining teams entered the Lochore Cup.